BACK TO THE FUTURE!

 Over the last few months I reflected on my experience in telecommunications, I studied the business and technology shifts, and their impact on how the wide-area network (WAN) of the future will be designed, deployed and operated.
 Every WAN transition from private lines to Frame Relay to ATM and finally MPLS was driven by the business need to achieve simplicity while scaling cost effectively.

 Versa Networks is the perfect confluence of an excellent Team coming together and innovating at the intersection of the right Technologies and at the perfect Time.
 We are an IP services company helping service providers and enterprises transform how they build, deploy and operate their wide-area networks and services.
-We are transforming the networking business with our SD-WAN and SD-Security solutions.
+We are transforming the networking business with our SD-WAN for enterprises and SD-Security solutions.

 A Gartner analyst said in a recent blog: “We are on the brink of one of the most dramatic changes in WAN services that we have seen in decades.
 Actually, the last major change took place in the late nineties [when MPLS-based WAN services started cannibalizing Frame Relay.”

 I have not witnessed this level of excitement in the WAN market since the MPLS and Internet days.
 If these past experiences are any indication, we are in for a long and wild ride to rebuild wide-area networks, bringing them to the software and cloud age.